-During their first year, fellows complete a basic, compulsory training programme conducted by leading scholars of the host and partner universities.
-These courses are taught in Maastricht and spread across two semesters.
-Taught entirely in English, this is an annual Maastricht-based programme which starts on 1 September.
+During their first year, fellows complete an intensive programme of required and elective courses, taught by leading scholars of UNU-MERIT and our partner universities.
+These courses are taught in English, in Maastricht, and spread across two semesters, starting in September each year.
+The course work is followed by three years of dissertation research and writing, ending with a completed PhD thesis.
 At the end of the programme, the doctoral degree is awarded by Maastricht University upon successful defence of the thesis.
-Dissertation topics ﬁt into any of the institute’s seven research themes:
+Our students pursue a wide variety of dissertation topics, ﬁtting into any of the institute’s eight research themes:

 6. Migration and Development